Lucky to escape Afghanistan, 10-year-old boy still waiting to be reunited with parents | CBC News

-Boy, 10, still separated from parents, brothers months after fleeing Afghanistan for Canada
+'He needs their love': Boy, 10, escaped Afghanistan but still separated from parents months later

 Hadis Afghanfar living in Toronto with grandparents while parents stuck in Pakistan